vaadin/web-components/README.md

 ### Integration tests

-Run integration tests in the separate `integration` folder:
+Run integration tests that are in the separate `integration` folder:

 ```sh
 yarn test:it